Introduction to Openair

 The online tools make analysis and review of automatic data from the Welsh Air Quality Database using Openair possible without the need to install and maintain both R and Openair locally.
 For users that do desire full control over their analysis and output quality/format, we recommend installing R and Openair locally and obtaining data as Rdata objects from this website.
 In this way, the user can select and preview the desired data using the online tools prior to downloading it for further analysis in the R environment.

-Please Note: The modelled weather data provided on the Air Quality in Wales website for use with the Openair tools have been created under the Defra & Devolved Administrations UK air quality forecasting contract.
+Please Note: The WRF modelled weather data on the UK-AIR website for use with the Openair tools are provided by Ricardo.
 The model data are updated daily.

 A 10 km x 10 km grid resolution is used for modelling UK meteorological conditions for air quality forecasting.
 This means that the data are representative of regional synoptic conditions at the location of each UK air quality monitoring site, but do not account for any details of the local site environment.
 The data should therefore be used with caution in any local data analysis or modelling studies.
 However it does provide an alternative to measured meteorological data that is often located a large distance from the AQ monitoring site.